petar-dobrev/feedback-app/README.md

 ## Room for Improvement

 - Replace the json-server mock API with Firebase API
-- Deploy the app on Netify
+- Deploy the app on Netlify

 ## Acknowledgements